 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income may be limited.
-As a result of our most recent private placements and other transactions that have occurred over the past three years, we may have experienced, and, may experience, an "ownership change."
+As a result of our most recent private placements and other transactions that have occurred over the past three years, we may have experienced, and may experience, an "ownership change."
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership.
-As of December 31, 2021, we have cumulative net operating loss carryforwards of approximately \$218.9 million and \$217.6 million available to reduce federal and state taxable income, respectively, of which \$214.8 million of federal net operating losses will carryforward indefinitely, with the remaining federal and state losses beginning to expire in 2035.
-In addition, we have cumulative federal and state tax credit carryforwards of \$8.1 million and \$3.1 million, respectively, available to reduce federal and state income taxes which will begin to expire in 2035 and 2031, respectively.
-Our net operating loss carryforwards and tax credit carryforwards of \$8.1 million and \$3.2 and 383 of the Code.
+As of December 31, 2022, we have cumulative net operating loss carryforwards of approximately \$276.1 million and \$269.5 million available to reduce federal and state taxable income, respectively, of which \$272.0 million of federal net operating losses will carryforward indefinitely, with the remaining federal and state losses beginning to expire in 2035.
+In addition, we have cumulative federal and state tax credit carryforwards of \$11.7 million and \$3.9 million, respectively, available to reduce federal and state income taxes which will begin to expire in 2035 and 2031, respectively.
+Our net operating loss carryforwards and tax credit carryforwards may be limited as a result of certain ownership changes, as defined under Sections 382 and 383 of the Code.
 This limits the annual amount of these tax attributes that can be utilized to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on our value immediately prior to an ownership change.
 Subsequent ownership changes may affect the limitation in future years.
 Under the Tax Cuts and Jobs Act, federal net operating losses generated after December 31, 2017 will not be subject to expiration.